Understanding youth transitions

 The Longitudinal Surveys of Australian Youth (LSAY) is a study that follows young Australians over 10 years, from their mid-teens to mid-twenties, as they move through school to further study, work and beyond.

-Read moreOur data products and resources have been updated to include information from the Y15 2024 (wave 10) interviews
+Read moreOur data products and supporting resources now include information from the final Y15 survey in 2025 (wave 11)

 Read more